iamarunyadhav/iban_validator/readme/README.md

 php artisan serve

-### This will typically serve your backend on http://127.0.0.1:8000  (run this port as default frontend .env config is not working)
+### This will typically serve your backend on

+Note : http://127.0.0.1:8000   #(run this port as default frontend .env config is not working)

 Happy start